scalyr/dataset-addon-for-splunk/README.md

 ## Alert Action
 An alert action allows sending an event to the DataSet [addEvents API](https://app.scalyr.com/help/api#addEvents).

+## Support
+For support, please open an issue on GitHub.

 ##### Note
 This add-on was built with the [Splunk Add-on UCC framework](https://splunk.github.io/addonfactory-ucc-generator/).
 Splunk is a trademark or registered trademark of Splunk Inc. in the United States and other countries.